 Subject to the terms and conditions of the partnership agreement, these registration rights allow the general partners and their affiliates or their assignees holding any units to require registration of any of these units and to include any of these units in a registration by us of other units, including units offered by us or by any unitholder.
 Each general partner will continue to have these registration rights for two years following its withdrawal or removal as a general partner.
 In connection with any registration and its officers, directors and controlling persons from and against any liabilities under the Securities Act of 1933 or any state securities laws arising from the registration statement or prospectus.
-We will bear all costs and expenses incidental to any registration, excluding any underwriting discounts and commissions.
-Except as described below, the general partners and their affiliates may sell their units in private transactions at any time, subject to compliance with applicable laws.
+We will bear all costs and expenses incidental to any registration, excluding any underwriting discounts and their affiliates may sell their units in private transactions at any time, subject to compliance with applicable laws.